Fritz Haarmann: Discoveries

 On 17 May 1924, two children playing near the Leine River discovered a human skull.
-Determined to be that of a young male aged between 18 and 20 and bearing evidence of knife wounds, police were skeptical as to whether a murder had been committed or whether the skull had either been discarded in this location by grave robbers, or placed there in a tasteless prank by medical students.
+Determined to be that of a young male aged between 18 and 20 and bearing evidence of knife wounds, police were sceptical as to whether a murder had been committed or whether the skull had either been discarded in this location by grave robbers, or placed there in a tasteless prank by medical students.
 Furthermore, police theorized the skull may have been discarded in the river at Alfeld, which had recently experienced an outbreak of typhoid.
 Two weeks later, on 29 May, a second skull was found behind a mill race located close to the scene of the earlier discovery.
 This skull was also identified as having been that of a young male aged between 18 and 20.
 Shortly thereafter, two boys playing in a field close to the village of Döhren discovered a sack containing numerous human bones.

-Two more skulls would be found on 13 June: one upon the banks of the Leine River; another located close to a mill in west Hanover.
+Two more skulls would be found on 13 June: one upon the banks of the Leine River, and another located close to a mill in western Hanover.
 Each of the skulls had been removed from the vertebrae with a sharp instrument.
-One skull belonged to a male in his late-teens, whereas the other belonged to a boy estimated to have been aged between 11 and 13 years old.
+One skull belonged to a male in his late teens, whereas the other belonged to a boy estimated to have been aged between 11 and 13 years old.
 In addition, one of these skulls also bore evidence of having been scalped.

-For more than a year prior to these discoveries, rumors had circulated in Hanover about the fate of the sheer number of children and teenagers who had been reported missing in the city.
-The discoveries sparked fresh rumors regarding missing and murdered children.
-In addition, various newspapers responded to these discoveries and the resulting rumors by harking to the disproportionate number of young people who had been reported missing in Hanover between 1918 and 1924.
+For more than a year prior to these discoveries, rumours had circulated in Hanover about the fate of the sheer number of children and teenagers who had been reported missing in the city.
+The discoveries sparked fresh rumours regarding missing and murdered children.
+In addition, various newspapers responded to these discoveries and the resulting rumours by harking to the disproportionate number of young people who had been reported missing in Hanover between 1918 and 1924.